kubernetes/community/sig-security/charter.md

 ### Out of scope

 In contrast to SIG Auth, SIG Security does not own any Kubernetes cluster component code.

 Further, SIG Security’s scope does not include:

 - Kubernetes authentication, authorization, audit and security policy features.
 (SIG Auth)
-- Private vulnerability response (belongs to the PSC), including:
+- Private vulnerability response (belongs to the SRC), including:
     - Embargoed vulnerability management
     - Bug bounty submission triage and management
     - Non-public vulnerability collection, triage, and disclosure
 - The mechanisms to protect confidentiality/integrity of API data (belongs to SIG API Machinery, SIG Auth or others)
 - Security audit for all other CNCF projects (e.g., etcd, CoreDNS, CRI-O, containerd)  (Belongs to the CNCF’s SIG Security.)
 - Any projects outside of the Kubernetes project
 - Cloud provider-specific or distributor-specific hardening guides
 - Recommendations or endorsements of specific commercial product vendors or cloud providers.